openstack-archive/nova-powervm/README.rst

 Security Impact
 ---------------

-New root wrap policies may need to be updated to support various commands for the PowerVM REST API.

-No other security impacts are foreseen.
+No new security impacts are anticipated.

 Notifications Impact